SeniorMars/taolp/src/installation/week0.md

 Everyone has their own preferences for setting up environments and workflows on remote machines.
 These are the practices that we have found that significantly speed things up and make things easier, but you are of course welcome to use what works best for you.
 If you have limited experience, we recommend you follow these guidelines to get started.
 Make sure to view the notes for [basic unix commands](../week0/notes.md).
 This tutorial is intended for MacOS and/or Linux Users, but instructions for Windows are included.

 ## What is CLEAR?
 "CLEAR is a robust and dynamic Linux cluster with exciting features available to Rice students and faculty.
-The cluster is designed to offer a Linux environment available for teaching and courseware needs.
-For research needs, the Shared Research Computing Cluster is a more appropriate environment."
-Specifically, clear is the environment we will be using for this class as everyone will have the same environment: fedora linux.
+The cluster is designed to offer a Linux environment available for teaching and courseware needs."
+Specifically, CLEAR is the cluster we will be using for this class, as we'll all be using Fedora Linux as our environment.

 ## How to login into CLEAR
 To access the CLEAR cluster interactively, you must have an SSH client.
 Simply use ssh.clear.rice.edu as the host name and log in with your Rice NetID and password.
 Your home directory will be the same as your desktop home provided from storage.rice.edu.